Shadow of rotating black holes with consistent thermodynamics: Setup

 In this work, we will consider four specific choices of $(l,p)$, i.e., $(l,p)=(1,-1)$, $(1,0)$, $(1,4)$, and $(0,1)$.
 A few remarks about these choices of $(l,p)$ are enumerated in the following: \begin{itemize} \item First, the choice of $(l,p)=(1,-1)$ belongs to a special case from the perspective of dimensional analysis.
 Define a set of dimensionless quantities{\footnote{The standard Kerr bound is given by $|a_*|\le1$.}}

 Then the variable $z$ given in Eq.~\eqref{zgeneral} can be rewritten as

 One can see that when $p+l>0$ and for a given $a_*$, the contributions from the running of $G$ through the dependence on $z$ will be suppressed by the black hole mass $M$, i.e., $z\propto1/M^{2p+2l}$.
+After restoring $\hbar$ in the expression, it becomes clear that this corresponds to the suppression of quantum effects by the black hole mass at the horizon scale, i.e., $z\propto \left(M_p/M\right)^{2p+2l}$, with $M_p$ the Planck mass.
 For supermassive black holes, the contributions from the running of $G$ can then be unmeasurably small~\cite{Glampedakis:2021oie}.
-However, if $(l,p)=(1,-1)$, or in general $p=-l$, such a mass suppression does not occur.
-In this case, all the coupling constants that appear in $G(z)$ can be directly constrained through black hole observations, irrespective of the mass of the black holes being observed.
+However, if $(l,p)=(1,-1)$, or in general $p=-l$, such a mass suppression does not occur.{\footnote{Actually, this is precisely the combination that $\hbar$ drops out.
+However, as emphasized in the Introduction, we can consider the scale dependence in a broader context with thermodynamic consistency.}} In this case, all the coupling constants that appear in $G(z)$ can be directly constrained through black hole observations, irrespective of the mass of the black holes being observed.

 \item If $p=0$, the dependence of $z$ on the mass $M$ in Eq.~\eqref{zgeneral} disappears.
 Specifically, $(l,p)=(1,0)$ belongs to the mass-independent scale identification in the FRG method, which was discussed in Ref.~\cite{Chen:2022xjk}.